by Melissa Nordell

 20. James 4:3 “Ye ask, and receive not, because ye ask amiss, that ye may consume it upon your lusts.”
 If you are praying selfish, coveting prayers, they will not be answered.
 Always pray God’s will.
 The safe thing to do is to always say “I pray YOUR will, God, in this situation.”
 Or better yet, pray in tongues.
 “Consuming it upon your lusts” does not just mean sexual things, it also means selfish, controlling prayers which might be your will and your fleshly desires that are not God’s will.
 This has to do with prayer for others especially because what you want may not be what the other person wills and may not be what is best for that person.

 21. Prov 21:13 “Whoso stoppeth his ears at the cry of the poor, he also shall cry himself, but shall not be heard.”
 Never forsake the poor but give and help them when you can, as not doing so can cause your prayers to not be heard.
+Isaiah 58: 6-10 stresses this as well.

 22. Luke 18:1 “Then He spoke a parable to them, that men always ought to pray and not lose heart…” Luke 18 is the parable of the unjust judge where Jesus is teaching us to keep on asking.
 Read all of Luke 18.
 Matt 7:7 says, “Keep on asking, and you will receive what you ask for.
 Keep on seeking, and you will find.
 Keep on knocking, and the door will be opened to you” (NLT).
 We need to have faith the first time we ask, but there is no scripture that says only ask once.
 Never give up.

 23. Isa 1:15: “And when ye spread forth your hands, I will hide mine eyes from you: yea, when ye make many prayers, I will not hear: your hands are full of blood.”
 In this chapter, God is talking about the rebellion and idolatry of Israel.
-God will not hear your prayers if you have rebellion against God and idolatry in your heart.
+God will not hear your prayers if you have rebellion against God or idolatry in your heart.

 24. John 14:14 “You may ask me for anything in my name, and I will do it.”
 Not interceding or praying using the words “in Jesus’ name” makes the request of no effect.
 Nothing is done in your name or by your blood – so be aware every time you pray or intercede that you must say this after you entreat the Lord -EVERY TIME.